richmahn/en_tn/rom/09/intro.md

 This chapter marks a noticeable shift in Paul's argument.
 His focus in chapters 9-11 is on the nation of Israel.

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 9:25-29, 33, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 9:25-29, 33.
+All of these lines are quoted from the OT.

 #### Special concepts in this chapter ####